We are a dynamic and interdisciplinary English Department — the best way to learn about us is to explore what we do. Please see:

 - Recent publications by students in our Ph.D. program

 - Graduate Students in English Association

-All students take English 200 (an introductory seminar) in the fall of their first year.
+First year students enroll in English 200 (an introductory seminar) in the fall of their first year.

-Advanced students also take seminars in our 410 series.
-This sequence of two-hour seminars center on pedagogy, publication, fellowship applications, and job market preparation.
+Advanced students also take seminars in the 410 series.
+This sequence of two-hour seminars centers on pedagogy, publication, fellowship applications, and job market preparation.
 Students are required to take one 410 course and are welcome to take more.

 The Quarter System